cwdalziel/bitcamp-2024/README.md

 ### Creating the environment

 1) Create a virtual environment for python with `python3.10 -m venv .venv`
-2) Switch to that environment with `.venv/bin/activate`
+2) Switch to that environment with `source .venv/bin/activate`
 3) Install required dependencies with `pip install -r backend/requirements.txt`

 ### Actually running the environment